There are as many ways to ruin an Irish Christmas because the only thing you'll ever get two Irish people to agree on is a hearty disagreement

 Making The Remark

-Seismographs keep track of earthquakes with remarkable sensitivity, but an Irish mammy is an infinitely more sensitive social instrument, recording seismic waves, atmospheric conditions, double-entendres and rude remarks with an unparalleled precision.
+Seismographs keep track of earthquakes with remarkable sensitivity, but an Irish mammy is an infinitely more sensitive social instrument, recording seismic waves, atmospheric conditions, double-entendres and rude remarks with unparalleled precision.

 Making the remark in an Irish home can lead to spectacular results that are not commensurate with the original offense.
 In a country where people are literally hardwired to seek consensus, a stinging phrase is an impermissible impertinence.